-THAT you are a pragmatic person that likes clarity in life.

-YOU FEEL MOST COMFORTABLE when you have clear choices - black and white options - and you find a sense of stability and reassurance in holding onto your values and your worldview.
-When faced with a new situation, you seek to rapidly frame it within what you have learned is
+At the same time, you are a pragmatic person that likes clarity in life.
+You feel most comfortable with clear choices - black and white options - and find a sense of stability and reassurance in holding onto your values and your worldview.